miro-jelaska/alexa-real-estate-agent/README.md

 [![Amazon Alexa skill pitch at "Let the machines talk" hackathon @Berlin](readme-resources/youtube-screenshot.png)](https://youtu.be/OKX5nA8ez_k?t=7m45s "Amazon Alexa skill pitch at Let the machines talk hackathon @Berlin")

+# 2. Implementation of state machine

-# 2. How to replicate
+# 3. How to replicate
 These are just rough guides on how to replicate this skill and make it run.
 If you have no prior experience using [Alexa Skill Kit](https://developer.amazon.com/alexa-skills-kit) (aka ASK) I advise finding out more about it before proceeding on because this documentation is not meant to be used as introduction to Alexa Skill Kit and development.

-## 2.1.
+## 3.1.
 Creating basic skill
 1. Go to [https://developer.amazon.com](https://developer.amazon.com) > "Alexa"
 2. Pick "Get Started >" from "Alexa Skills Kit"